TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: Introduction

 In this work, we introduce \datasetname\footnote{Our dataset is called \datasetname~partly as a nod to the Scottish sugary confection which is often cut into uniform squares or rectangles, resembling a table.}, a large-scale dataset designed to enable vision-language models to learn generalizable skills for table understanding by leveraging visual features from table images.
-Unlike existing datasets that focus on a single task or use synthetic renderings, \datasetname~preserves \emph{lossless representations} of real-world table images and spans a \emph{diverse set of tasks}, including table-to-text generation \citep{parikh-etal-2020-totto}, table fact verification \citep{chen2020hybridqa}, and table-based question answering \citep{pasupat-liang-2015-compositional}. \datasetname~facilitates training and evaluation on table formats that align with those encountered in downstream applications, particularly in pixel-based agents that process visual input directly.
-It contains 4 million examples across 20 tasks, derived from 2 million unique tables, 88\% of which retain their original visualization.
+Unlike existing datasets that focus on a single task or use synthetic renderings, \datasetname~preserves \emph{lossless representations} of real-world table images and spans a \emph{diverse set of tasks}, including table-to-text generation \citep{parikh-etal-2020-totto}, table fact verification \citep{chen2020hybridqa}, and table-based question answering \citep{pasupat-liang-2015-compositional}. \datasetname~facilitates training on table formats that align with those encountered in downstream applications, particularly in pixel-based agents that process visual input directly.
+It contains 4 million examples across 21~tasks, derived from 2 million unique tables, 88\% of which retain their original visualization.
 To promote flexibility and foster future research, we provide both image and HTML representations of tables, together with metadata and links to the source datasets.
-Pairing table images with HTML enables models to learn from naturally occurring and synthetic table images when the former are not available. \datasetname's large-scale and task aggregation provide a unique, foundational resource that complements research integrating textual and visual modalities for training and reasoning \citep{liu2025hippoenhancingtableunderstanding, jiang2025multimodaltabularreasoningprivileged}.
-We experimentally demonstrate that fine-tuning on \datasetname\ improves performance on in- and out-of-domain benchmarks.
+Pairing table images with HTML enables models to learn from naturally occurring and synthetic table images when the former are not available. \datasetname's large scale and task diversity make it a foundational resource for research on integrating textual and visual modalities \citep{liu2025hippoenhancingtableunderstanding, jiang2025multimodaltabularreasoningprivileged}.

+To demonstrate \datasetname's effectiveness as a training resource, we introduce VisualTableQA, a Visual Table Question Answering benchmark that pairs visually rich tables with questions that cannot be answered through table structure parsing or visual cues alone, but demand joint reasoning over both modalities.
+Our experiments demonstrate that fine-tuning on \datasetname\ yields substantial improvements on VisualTableQA, as well as strong transfer to other in- and out-of-domain benchmarks.
 Our work makes the following contributions: